 Only 10 years ago, GPS was pretty sketchy in the dense Southeast rainforest, sometimes losing reception altogether under particularly tall trees, near steep hillsides, and at certain ‘weak’ times of day.
 But today, more and more devices include GLONASS, Russia’s version of America’s GPS.
 This has improved reception at high latitudes, and in dense forest.

 Even my android tablet has a pretty good GPS, suitable for navigation.
 But at the end of a survey, or simple recreational hike, I like to download a more accurate track, which is then used to generate better photopoints than I can get from my phone or camera.
-My current solution (2018) is to place a tiny bluetooth GPS in a billcap pocket or high in my daypack.
+Since 2016 my solution has been to place a tiny bluetooth GPS in a billcap pocket or high in my daypack.
 The Bad Elf GPS Pro+ is a fraction of the cost of survey-grade (sub-meter resolution) devices and delivers comparably convincing tracks under canopy.
 More on GPS and navigation in general is in Ground truthing methods.

 Tracks and trails

 The trails layer in my CBJ ArcMap project is a work in progress.
-Building off the USFS layer, I’ve been slowly fine-tuning it with Bad Elf tracks, and—where trails show on aerials—by tracing from the high-res 2013 orthophotography.
-If you have a more accurate file for any trail on my GeoPDFs, send it to me, as .gpx, .kmz, or .shp.
+Building off the USFS layer, I’ve been slowly fine-tuning it with Bad Elf tracks, and—where trails show on aerials and LiDAR hillshade—by tracing from high-res 2013 orthoimage &bare earth.
+If you have more accurate tracks for any trail on my GeoPDFs, email em to me, as .gpx, .kmz, or .shp.

 In this section

 High-resolution GeoPDF pair for field navigation in upper Áak’w Táak, inland from little lake (Mendenhall Valley).
 Includes on-foot destinations from…2018 | Richard Carstensen | 2 geoPDFs